syncfusion-content/fileformat-docs/File-Formats/DocIO/Charts/Chart-Series.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Charts/Fomat-Series/Format-Series/.NET).

 ## Set the DataPoint as Total

 The following code snippet illustrates how to set the Data Point as total in chart.